Musician, Photographer, ADventurer.

 Having played countless live shows, Dillon has been fortunate enough to share the bill with artists such as Matt Mayes, The Trews, Hey Rosetta, Matt Minglewood, and Lukas Nelson.

 Dillon continues to hone and sharpen his skills in the visual realm.
-His work has been featured on the social media pages of Tourism New Brunswick and Explore Canada.
+His work has been featured on the social media pages of Tourism New Brunswick, Tourism Yukon, and Explore Canada.
 He also contributes photographs to Waterfalls NB.